Patisserie Valerie: Share suspension and collapse into administration

-On 14 October it was reported that two unauthorised and unreported overdrafts of almost £10 million had been discovered.
+On 14 October, it was reported that two unauthorised and unreported overdrafts of almost £10 million had been discovered.

 On 22 January 2019, the firm announced that it had collapsed into administration following failed talks with banks, which the company stated was a "direct result of the significant fraud".
-The collapse will lead to the immediate closure of 70 of the nearly 200 stores and concessions operated by the group, leading to the loss of around 900 jobs.
+The collapse lead to the immediate closure of 70 of the nearly 200 stores and concessions operated by the group - including both of its original flagship branches in Soho - leading to the loss of around 900 jobs.

-On 8 February 2019, Sports Direct made an offer of £15 million for the firm but a few days later, the administrator KPMG rejected it saying that it would need to offer up to £2 million more for it.

-In November 2018 the Financial Reporting Council (FRC) had launched an investigation into accountant Grant Thornton's audit of Patisserie Valerie.
-In November 2020 the Joint Liquidators said: "We can confirm that the joint liquidators of companies within the Patisserie Valerie Group have issued a claim for damages against Grant Thornton in respect of their audits of the group companies' financial statements for the financial periods 30 September 2014 to September 2017 inclusive", as the findings of the investigation were awaited.
+In November 2018, the Financial Reporting Council (FRC) had launched an investigation into accountant Grant Thornton's audit of Patisserie Valerie.
+In November 2020, the Joint Liquidators said: "We can confirm that the joint liquidators of companies within the Patisserie Valerie Group have issued a claim for damages against Grant Thornton in respect of their audits of the group companies' financial statements for the financial periods 30 September 2014 to September 2017 inclusive", as the findings of the investigation were awaited.
 Following the investigation, Grant Thornton was fined £2.3m because it had "missed red flags" and failed to "question information provided by management".

+Criminal fraud trial

+On 13 September 2023, the Serious Fraud Office (United Kingdom) (SFO) charged four suspects relating to the fraud investigation of the collapse of the company which led to the loss of 900 jobs and the closure of 70 sites.
+The suspects were named as Christopher Marsh, who formerly served as Patisserie Holdings' chief financial officer, his accountant wife Louise Marsh, financial controller Pritesh Mistry and financial consultant Nileshkumar Lad.
+The statement read: "The SFO has charged all four suspects with conspiring to inflate the cash in Patisserie Holdings' balance sheets and annual reports from 2015 to 2018, including by providing false documentation to the company's auditors".
+The four were booked to appear in Westminster Magistrates Court in October that year for their criminal fraud trial.

 Management buyout

-On 14 February 2019 Patisserie Valerie announced its administrators, KPMG, had concluded an agreement for a management buyout funded by Causeway Capital Partners to acquire the assets and business of the chain from administration, paying £5m for nearly 100 cafes employing some two-thirds of the 3,000 workers.
+On 14 February 2019, Patisserie Valerie announced that its administrators, KPMG, had concluded an agreement for a management buyout funded by Causeway Capital Partners to acquire the assets and business of the chain from administration, paying £5m for nearly 100 cafés employing some two-thirds of the 3,000 workers.
 AF Blakemore & Son, the largest operator of UK Spar convenience stores, also acquired 21 Philpotts sandwich shops that were part of the Patisserie Valerie group; both acquisitions together totalled £13m.
 New managing director Paolo Peretti planned to spend more than £1m to revamp about 30 of its cafes, and to open a few new sites the following year.

 In March 2020, Causeway Capital merged the Patisserie Valerie chain (trimmed from 96 sites to 75) with its Bakers & Baristas business; stores would continue operating under their individual brands and retain their existing in-store offerings.

 In September 2022, the firm announced that an additional nine sites would close, leaving approximately 95 Patisserie Valerie and Bakers & Baristas sites operating.